Monte Zucker

 Monte Zucker M.Photog.Cr., Hon.M.Photog., API, F-ASP (born on September 1, 1929, died March 15, 2007) was an American photographer.
 He specialized in wedding photography, entering it as a profession in 1947.
 In the 1970s he operated a studio in Silver Spring, Maryland.
 Later he lived in Florida.

 He was Brides Magazine's Wedding Photographer of the Year for 1990 and United Nations Photographer of the Year for 2002, and one of Canon's "Explorers of Light".
 Additionally, he was a prolific author and teacher, with monthly columns in magazines such as Shutterbug.
-Several manufacturers made equipment bearing his name, most notably Westcott's "Monte Reflector" and ALM's "Monte Zucker Pneumatic Posing Stool".
+Several manufacturers made equipment bearing his name, including Westcott's "Monte Reflector" and ALM's "Monte Zucker Pneumatic Posing Stool".

-Unlike many photographers of his generation, he readily embraced new technology, particularly digital photography and Adobe Photoshop, featuring digital techniques in his columns right up until the end of his life, and relating them to earlier methods.
+Unlike many photographers of his generation, he embraced new technology, particularly digital photography and Adobe Photoshop.
+He featured digital techniques in his magazine columns until the end of his life, and related them to earlier methods.
 He did a series of traveling workshops taught by himself and Eddie Tapp, who covered Photoshop techniques.

 Quotations

-He noted in one column that one of his maxims was "See the finished picture before you even snap the shutter!", repeated at each of three training seminars attended by, amongst others, British photographer Barney Douglas, in the United Kingdom in the late 1980s, but at the same time he stated of a digitally retouched image, "Did I have this in mind when I first created the image?
+He noted in one column that one of his maxims was "See the finished picture before you even snap the shutter!"
+He repeated this at each of his three training seminars in the United Kingdom in the late 1980s.
+Regarding digitally retouched images, he stated "Did I have this in mind when I first created the image?
 Yes and no. I wanted to create something artistic, something special.
 Did I know how I was going to do it?
 Not really."

 "If you like the way it looks, go with it!
 I liked it and I did it!
 Of course, it takes a lot of experience to develop good taste.
 When one is just starting out it's easy to like something without knowing if it's really good or not.
 That works some of the time, but an educated opinion usually works better."

 Early career

 Monte Zucker started doing photography in high school in Washington, D.C., shooting for friends who remained loyal clients over the years as they became successful and affluent professionals and businessmen.
-By the early 1970s he had specialized in wedding photography, working almost exclusively for the most affluent members of the Jewish community in the Washington, D.C. area, primarily shooting weddings and bar mitzvahs.
+By the early 1970s he had specialized in wedding photography.
+At this time, he worked almost exclusively for affluent members of the Jewish community in the Washington, D.C. area, primarily shooting weddings and bar mitzvahs.